“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

 Mitch Joel, author of Six Pixels of Separation and CTRL ALT Delete

-Tip: Glean insight into what your audience wants by using tools like Answer the Public.
+For example, glean insight into what your audience wants by using tools like Answer the Public.
 Here you’ll find questions on a given topic that have been searched for on Google.

 You need an objective in place for every piece of content to ensure each bit of work serves a clear purpose.
 What are you trying to achieve?
 Start by writing a mission statement.
 The following formula can help: